 Step 1.
 Get miles for your airlines tickets

 The first thing they needed were airline miles, and lots of them quickly.
 My mom already has some miles and points in various programs, but she is pretty protective of them as they have been earmarked for various future trips.
 This means they both needed “fresh points”.
-As luck would have it, this lined up with when there was a temporary 75,000 mile sign-up bonus on the Amex Business Gold Rewards Card.
-Including the points from meeting the spending requirement, this got them both to 80,000 Membership Reward points in a hurry.
+As luck would have it, this lined up with when there was a sign-up bonus on the The Business Gold Rewards Card from American Express OPEN.
+Including the points from meeting the spending requirement, this got them both Membership Reward points in a hurry.
 I wanted to get them to Europe and back in business class, avoid fuel surcharges, and be able to work in both a stopover (several days or more in a city “along the way”) and open jaw (arriving/departing from different cities).

 How do you do this with American Express Membership Reward points?
 Easy, look to Aeroplan, Air Canada’s frequent flyer program.
 There are other options as well that may be even better in some situations (like from the East Coast), that I’ll talk about in a subsequent post.
 They are a member of the Star Alliance, and thus have access to pretty good award availability on a number of partners to Europe.
 They also only charge 90,000 miles round trip in business class to get to from US/Canada to what they describe as “Europe 1″, including Austria, Belgium, Denmark, France, Germany, Ireland, Italy, Netherlands, Norway, Poland, Portugal, Spain (incl.
 Balearic Islands; excl.
 Canary Islands), Sweden, Switzerland, United Kingdom.
 This is lower than the 100,000 miles United would have charged, plus you can’t transfer Membership Reward points to United anyway.
 If you book by calling the Aeroplan Contact Centre, and have an international itinerary between different continents, they allow two stopovers or one stopover and one open jaw.
 You cannot book this type of trip online.
 This was perfect for my family’s desired itinerary.
 Keep in mind that Aeroplan does charge fuel surcharges on certain carriers that also impose fuel surcharges, but that still left several viable options like United, US Airways, Turkish, etc. Canadian Kilometers has a good post on which airlines are available via Aeroplan without hefty fuel surcharges.